 What does this mean for businesses?

 Retailers and restaurants will no longer be allowed to offer single-use plastic bags at check-out.
-Large retailers will be required to charge a $0.05 pass through fee for recyclable paper bags at check-out, in order to help offset the added cost of the paper bags.
-Smaller retailers (ten or fewer full-time equivalent employees) and restaurants may opt to charge a $0.05 pass through fee, but are not required to do so.
+Retailers will be required to charge a $0.05 pass through fee for recyclable paper bags at check-out, in order to help offset the added cost of the paper bags.
+Restaurants may provide a recyclable paper bag to customers at no charge.

 What does this mean for consumers?

 Consumers are encouraged to bring their own reusable shopping bags to retail establishments and restaurants.
-At larger stores they will have to pay a $0.05 pass through fee for each paper bag they use.
+Consumers will have to pay a $0.05 pass through fee for each paper bag they use at retail establishments.
+There should be no fee for restaurants.

 Customers who qualify for SNAP or WIC will have the $0.05 pass through fee waived upon their request at the time of checkout.